Metal detecting holidays in England with the World's most successful metal detecting club.20 years plus.

 Silver ear ring Enamelled heart pendnat

-Silver necklace with stone Silver ring with stone
+Silver necklace with stone Thought this was a silver ring !

 1199 John hammered silver voided short cross penny - Class5c